Why is My Cat's Belly Swollen and Hard?

 See files for Cats

 Unlike dogs, most cats do not like having their belly rubbed.
-This is because their underside feels vulnerable, so only cats which have high levels of trust in their guardians will let this happen.
+This is because their underside feels vulnerable.
+Only cats with high levels of trust in their guardians will let this happen.
 For this reason, it can be difficult to determine the condition of their belly.
-However, even if it may be difficult (or even painful) to do, if we suspect a problem with our cat's belly, we need to take a look.
-The reason is because a swelling or hardening of the belly can be a serious symptom.
+However, even if it may be difficult, we need to take a look if we suspect a problem with our cat's belly.
+The reason is because a cat with a swollen or hard belly might have a serious health problem.
 It may be a sign of internal parasitosis, hyperadrenocorticism or even something life threatening.

-The reason this AnimalWised article looks into the causes of why your cat's belly is swollen and hard is to help you prevent and act against these problems.
+The reason this AnimalWised article looks into the causes of why your cat's belly is swollen and hard is to help prevent and treat these potential problems.
 As always, visiting a veterinarian to achieve the right diagnosis is necessary.

 My kitten has a swollen belly

 Due to their lack of developed immunity, a swollen kitten belly is particularly worrying.
 They are more vulnerable to disease and infection than an adult cat.
 Perhaps the most common cause of a hard or swollen belly in kittens is internal parasites.
 If you pick the kitten up, you may be able to see they have a distended abdomen.